Nine Mile Creek Corridor - Moving Bloomington Forward

 Treasure in the City

-by Tegan, 5 months ago
+by Tegan, almost 2 years ago

 I am so fortunate to live within walking distance of Nine Mile Creek.
 It is such a gift to be able to walk along the creek with my dog.
 Between the trees, wildlife, and bubbling music of the creek, it is truly an oasis of quiet calm.
 I love the unpaved trail, so much easier on the knees and it contributes to feeling even closer to nature vs a typical city park.
 A visit to Nine Mile with my dog always leaves me feeling better than when I arrived.
 I hope that as much nature can be preserved as possible...
 Continue reading